Asymptotic Equipartition Theorems in von Neumann algebras: Preliminary on von Neumann algebras

 \subsubsection{Classical systems:}

 Let $\M = L_\infty(X, \mu)$ for some measurable space $X$ and sigma finite measure $\mu$.
 A classical state on this system is defined as a normal positive functional on $L_\infty(X, \mu)$ and thus can be identified as an element of the set of all positive integrable functions $L_1(X, \mu)$.
 These are the probability densities on $X$.
-In this case, the trace $\tau$ is just the integration operator $f\rightarrow \int_X f d\mu$.
+In this case, the trace $\tau$ is just the integration $f\rightarrow \int_X f d\mu$.
 As an example, for the position and momentum of a particle, the classical system is obtained for $X=\R$ with the usual Lebesgue measure $\mu$.
-It is simple to see that in this case $L_\infty(\R, \mu)$ is semi-finite.
-If $\mu$ is a finite measure, then $L_{\infty}(X, \mu)$ is a finite von Neumann algebra.
+Any abelian von Neumann algebra is finite (see \cite{takesaki-1}, Definitions 1.15-1.17).
+Indeed, note that if $\mu$ is a $\sigma$-finite measure, then it is equivalent to a finite measure $\mu_0$, so $L_\infty(X, \mu)\cong L_\infty(X, \mu_0)$ admits a faithful normal finite trace.

 When $X$ is countable it is natural to take $\mu$ to be the counting measure and in this case, one writes $L_\infty(X, \mu) = l_{\infty}(X)$.
 A classical state is a normalized linear functional on this space and hence one can identify a state $\rho$ on $l_{\infty}(X)$ as a probability distribution on $X$.